Country Garden faces fresh test for onshore bond extensions

 By Xie Yu

 The voting, due to conclude by 10 p.m.
-Hong Kong time (1400 GMT) on Monday, will have onshore creditors decide on approving a proposal by Country Garden 2007.HK to extend repayments of eight onshore bonds by three years.
+Hong Kong time (1400 GMT), will have onshore creditors decide on approving a proposal by Country Garden 2007.HK to extend repayments of eight onshore bonds by three years.

 The latest voting comes after the country's largest private developer on Sept.
 1 won approval from creditors to extend payments by three years for a 3.9 billion yuan ($533 million)onshore private bond.